 The school year’s end can be stressful for students leaving a structured environment for uncertain situations.
-Offer connection and affirmation to help them feel valued
+Offer connection and affirmation to help them feel valued and confident.

 A growth mindset suggests that every brain can become measurably more sophisticated, with effort.
 Educators that cultivate a growth mindset, rather than a fixed mindset, have students who are more likely to put forth effort, view mistakes or failures as an opportunity to learn, and persevere through difficult times.